MiDo-kun/Mugi-Bot/README.md

    `npm install`

-4. Create your own .env file and fill in the :
+4. Create your own `.env file`, coply the contents of `.env-sample` and fill in the :

    `USERNAME_ACC and PASSWORD` with your facebook account.

 5. Create your own `fbState.json` and copy the contents from `fbState.json.sample` file.

-6. Start the application by running the command:
+6. Start the application by running the command

-  `npm run start`
+   `node index.js`

 ## Contributing